wheelofheaven/wheelofheaven.io/content/en/resources/the-zohar-pritzker/index.md

 ---
 title: "The Zohar: Pritzker Edition"
-description: "The Zohar: Pritzker Edition by Daniel Matt (translation and commentary), 2018"
-lead: "This is the first translation ever made from a critical Aramaic text of the Zohar, which has been established by Professor Daniel Matt based on a wide range of original manuscripts.
-The work spans twelve volumes.
-The extensive commentary, appearing at the bottom of each page, clarifies the kabbalistic symbolism and terminology, and cites sources and parallels from biblical, rabbinic, and kabbalistic texts."
+description: "\"The Zohar: Pritzker Edition\" by Daniel Matt is a monumental translation of the Zohar, the foundational work of Jewish mysticism.
+This 12-volume series is the first to be translated from a critical Aramaic text, based on original manuscripts.
+Matt's extensive commentary clarifies Kabbalistic symbolism and terminology, citing sources from biblical, rabbinic, and kabbalistic texts.
+Acclaimed for its poetic language and insightful exegesis, the translation makes the complex Zohar accessible to a wider audience, both scholarly and general.
+Esteemed figures like Harold Bloom, Rabbi Harold Kushner, and Elie Wiesel have praised Matt's work for opening up the Zohar's spiritual depth, noting its significant impact on religious studies and spirituality.
+This translation is seen as a crucial development in Western understanding of the Zohar, offering an authentic interpretation free from long-standing errors and misrepresentations​."
 authored_by: ["Daniel Matt"]
 publish_date: 2018
 follow_url: "https://www.sup.org/zohar/"